deutschebank/fluxnova-docs-manual/content/introduction/implemented-standards.md

 # CMMN

 Case Management Model and Notation (CMMN) is a standard for Case Management.
-Camunda supports the 1.1 version of CMMN.
+Flowave supports the 1.1 version of CMMN.

 * Implementing CMMN Cases: [CMMN Implementation Reference]
 * Executing CMMN: [Process Engine]